invio/Invio.Extensions.Authentication.JwtBearer/README.md

 public void ConfigureServices(IServiceCollection services) {
     services
         .AddAuthentication(JwtBearerDefaults.AuthenticationScheme)
-        .AddJwtBearer(
-            options => {
-                var authentication = this.configuration.GetSection("Authentication");

-                options.TokenValidationParameters = new TokenValidationParameters {
+        .AddJwtBearer(options => options.TokenValidationParameters = /* ... */)

+        // This example shows the default options.
+You can set them to
+        // whatever you like or you can even leave out the lambda altogether.
+        .AddJwtBearerQueryStringAuthentication(
+            (JwtBearerQueryStringOptions options) => {
-                    ValidIssuers = authentication["Issuer"],
+                options.QueryStringParameterName = "access_token";
-                    ValidAudience = authentication["ClientId"],
+                options.QueryStringBehavior = QueryStringBehaviors.Redact;
-                    IssuerSigningKey = new SymmetricSecurityKey(
-                        Encoding.UTF8.GetBytes(authentication["ClientSecret"])
-                    )
-                };

-                // Adds "URI Query Parameters" authentication

-                options.AddQueryStringAuthentication();

-                // Alternatively:
-                //   options.AddQueryStringAuthentication("custom-parameter-name")
             }
         );

-    // ... other code omitted for brevity
 }

+public void Configure(IApplicationBuilder app, IHostingEnvironment env) {
+    app.UseAuthentication();
+    // This should come after authentication but before any logging middleware. app.UseJwtBearerQueryString();
+    app.UseMvc();
+}
 ```

+### Configuring the ``

+By default, this will enable users to send their JWT bearer tokens using the `"access_token"` query string parameter, and the value of that token will be redacted via the middleware.
+The string `"(REDACTED)"` is put in the token's place before the [`HttpContext`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.httpcontext) representing the user's web request is moved up the pipeline.
+For more information on how to configure this behavior, see the [`JwtBearerQueryStringOptions`](https://github.com/invio/Invio.Extensions.Authentication.JwtBearer/blob/master/src/Invio.Extensions.Authentication.JwtBearer/JwtBearerQueryStringOptions.cs).

+### Wrapping Up

 Now you can call your endpoints using URI query parameter authentication.
-You can test it out like so with [curl](https://en.wikipedia.org/wiki/CURL), or some other tool of your choosing.
+You can test it out like so with [cURL](https://en.wikipedia.org/wiki/CURL), or some other tool of your choosing.

 ```
 curl -I https://api.example.com/resource?access_token=eyJhbGciOiJIUzI1NiJ9.e30.bEionjP7X5J_VkgbZPrgfmAbNskfY4eG97AIRGA5kGg